Flight#

 Aircraft Profile#

-The first step in flight preparation is to create an aircraft profile for the aircraft you usually fly.
-This profile is essential, as it allows the app to pre-fill the ATC Flight Plan in your flight Briefing, and calculate the Weight and Balance based on the aircraft’s configuration.
+The first step in flight preparation is to create an aircraft profile for the aircraft you operate.
+This profile is essential, as it allows the application to pre-fill the ATC Flight Plan in your flight briefing and calculate the Weight and Balance based on the aircraft configuration.

-When you first open the app, a default aircraft named ‘Aircraft’ is preselected as your Current aircraft.
-You can view and modify its details by tapping the modify-ac-icon icon.
+When you first open the application, a default aircraft named Aircraft is preselected as the Current aircraft in the Flight parameters menu.
+You can view and modify its details by tapping the

 If you operate multiple aircraft, you can create a separate profile for each one.